BitcoinChatt/BitcoinChatt.github.io/content/new-to-bitcoin/intro-to-bitcoin/index.md

 <br>

-No matter how many hops there are between the sender and receiver, the transaction will complete, provided there are enough sats in all the channels involved, and the sat are on the right sides of those channels.
-There’s always a possibility that there won’t be any open channels between the sender and receiver, or there won’t be enough sats in those channels, both everything has its tradeoffs, and those are the tradeoffs with the Lightning Network.
-But the Lightning Network is growing in size, capacity, and robustness every day, so this is becoming less of a problem.
+No matter how many hops there are between the sender and receiver, the transaction will complete if there are enough sats in all the channels involved, and the sats are on the needed sides of those channels.
+There’s always a possibility that there won’t be any open channels between the sender and receiver, or there won’t be enough sats in those channels; everything has its tradeoffs, and those are the tradeoffs with the Lightning Network.
+But Lightning is growing in size, capacity, and robustness every day, so this is becoming less of a problem.

 <br>